 Name Age Position Held

-Robert Huffines 55 Director
+Name Robert Huffines 56 Director

-Adam Koppel 50 Director
+Adam Koppel 51 Director

-Sukumar Nagendran 54 Director
+Sukumar Nagendran 55 Director

-Rajeev Shah 43 Director
+Raieev Shah 44 Director

 Robert Huffines has served as a member of our Board of Directors since December 2013.
 Mr. Huffines joined J.P.
 Morgan, a leading global financial services firm, in 1991 and currently serves as the Global Chairman of Investment Banking, a position he has held since February 2017.
 Throughout his career at J.P.
 Morgan, Mr. Huffines has held various leadership positions, including serving as Co-Head of the Global Healthcare Investment Banking Group from 2002 to 2010 and Vice Chairman from 2011 to January 2017.
 Mr. Huffines received an M.B.A. from the University of Virginia and a B.A. from the University of North Carolina.
-Mr. Huffines is qualified to serve on our Board of Directors based on his over 25 years of experience advising healthcare companies and his leadership experience.
+Mr. Huffines is qualified to serve on our board of directors based on his over 25 years of experience advising healthcare companies and his leadership experience.

 Adam Koppel, M.D., Ph.D. has served as a member of our Board of Directors since October 2017.
 Dr. Koppel rejoined Bain Capital, a global investment firm, in 2016 as a Managing Director of Bain Capital Life Sciences.
 He initially joined Bain Capital Public Equity in 2003 where he was a leader within the healthcare sector until mid-2014.
 During the period from mid-2014 to mid-2016, Dr. Koppel worked at Biogen Inc. ("Biogen"), a biotechnology company, where he served as EVP of Corporate Development and Chief Strategy Officer.
 Prior to joining Bain Capital in 2003, Dr. Koppel was an Associate Principal at McKinsey & Co., a management consulting firm, where he served a variety of healthcare companies.
-Dr. Koppel currently serves on the board of directors of Aptinyx Inc. and Dicerna Pharmaceuticals, Inc., both public biotechnology companies.
-Previously, Dr. Koppel served on the board of directors of Trevena Inc. and PTC Therapeutics, Inc. Dr. Koppel also serves as a member of the board of directors for a number of private companies.
-Dr. Koppel received an M.D. and Ph.D. in Neuroscience from the University of Pennsylvania School of Medicine.
-He also received an M.B.A. from The Wharton School at the University with an A.B. and A.M. in History and Science.
+Dr. Koppel currently serves on the board of directors of Aptinyx Inc., Cerevel Therapeutics LLC, Dicerna Pharmaceuticals, Inc., Foghorn Therapeutics Inc., and ViaCyte, Inc. Previously, Dr. Koppel served on the board of directors of Trevena Inc. and PTC Therapeutics, Inc. Dr. Koppel received an M.D. and Ph.D. in Neuroscience from the University of Pennsylvania School of Medicine.
+He also received an M.B.A. from The Wharton School at the University of Pennsylvania, where he was a Palmer Scholar.
+He graduated magna cum laude from Harvard University with an A.B. and A.M. in History and Science.
 Dr. Koppel is qualified to serve on our Board of Directors because of his extensive leadership experience, his public company board experience and his experience working in the healthcare sector.